 UT Southwestern has been a leader in prosthetics-orthotics education since 1982.
 Today, our Master of Prosthetics-Orthotics Program gives students world-class training in one of health care’s most fascinating and rewarding professions.

-As you review potential P&O programs, keep these unique UT Southwestern advantages in mind:
+As you review potential P&O programs, keep these unique UT Southwestern Medical Center advantages in mind:

 - Our program blends academic, clinical, and research experiences for a comprehensive, well-rounded education.

-- Our location on a large medical center campus offers outstanding opportunities within our hospitals, clinics, and academic community.
+- Our location on a large medical center campus offers outstanding opportunities in our hospitals, clinics, and academic community.

-- We’re affiliated with Dallas’ top hospitals—ranked among the best in the nation: Children's Medical Center Dallas, Dallas Veterans Affairs Medical Center, Parkland Health & Hospital System, UT Southwestern University Hospital–St. Paul, Texas Scottish Rite Hospital for Children, and UT Southwestern University Hospital–Zale Lipshy.
+- We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: Children's Medical Center Dallas, Dallas Veterans Affairs Medical Center, Parkland Health & Hospital System, St. Paul University Hospital , Texas Scottish Rite Hospital for Children, and Zale Lipshy University Hospital.

 - We operate an integrated patient care clinic where faculty members treat patients and remain current with clinical trends.
 Their experience translates into unique learning opportunities in the classroom and the most up-to-date clinical education available.

 - Our faculty members encourage curiosity and creative thinking as students explore current concepts and discover creative solutions for difficult clinical problems.